ambreshgupta12/flutter-key-concept/README.md

 <img src="https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg" alt="Clean Architecture" />

-This is where we can employ clean architecture and test driven development.
+- This is where we can employ clean architecture and test driven development.
 As proposed by our friendly Uncle Bob, we should all strive to separate code into independent layers and depend on abstractions instead of concrete implementations.

-How can such an independence be achieved?
+- How can such an independence be achieved?
 Although we're getting ahead of ourselves a bit, on the layered "onion" image below, the horizontal arrows ---> represent dependency flow.
 For example, Entities do not depend on anything, Use Cases depend only on Entities etc.

+- All of this is, well, a bit abstract (pun intended).
+Also, while the essence of clean architecture remains the same for every framework, the devil lies in the details.
+Principles like SOLID and YAGNI sound nice, you may even understand what they mean, but it won't do you any good if you don't know how to start writing clean code.

 ## *Components*